krist7599555/otog-thekrist/PROJECT_SUMMARY.md

 ## Known Limitations

-1. **macOS Listeners**: The mouse and keyboard listeners require additional implementation using CGEventTap and CFRunLoop.
-Currently, they are stubs that log warnings.
+1. **Accessibility Permissions**: On macOS, monitoring input devices (listeners) requires accessibility permissions to be granted to the Ruby process (Terminal or IDE).
+If not granted, listeners will fail to start or receive events, and a warning will be logged.

 2. **Linux/Windows**: Only placeholder implementations exist.
 Full implementations would require:
    - Linux: X11 bindings (via FFI) and evdev support
    - Windows: Win32 API bindings (via FFI)

-3. **Accessibility Permissions**: On macOS, controlling input devices requires accessibility permissions to be granted to the Ruby process.

-4. **Media Keys**: Limited support for media keys on some platforms.
+3. **Media Keys**: Limited support for media keys on some platforms.

 ## Next Steps for Full Implementation